AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/design-a-form.md

 An external lookup field calls an external API and returns values as options in a dropdown field.
 Users who work with the object the custom form is attached to can select one or more of these options from the dropdown.
 The external lookup field is also available in lists and reports.

-For examples of using the External Lookup field to call the same instance of Workfront or a public API, see [Examples of the External Lookup field in a custom form](/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/external-lookup-examples.md).
+For examples of using the External lookup field to call the same instance of Workfront or a public API, see [Examples of the External lookup field in a custom form](/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/external-lookup-examples.md).

 >[!NOTE]
 >
->External lookup functionality is not available on Document or User objects.
+>* External lookup fields from custom forms are currently not supported in dashboards.
+You cannot edit the field value inline, and it may not display properly in a dashboard.
+(External lookup fields are supported in Canvas Dashboards.)
+>* External lookup fields are not supported in the Outlook plug-in.
+>* External lookup fields are available in lists, unless the field has a dependency on another field.

 To add an external lookup: